I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/drmk/nn-drmk-idrmaudiostream.md

 ## -description
 <p>The <code>IDrmAudioStream</code> interface assigns DRM protection to the digital content in an audio stream.
-(For information about DRM-protected content, see <a href="NULL">Digital Rights Management</a>) This interface is implemented by a WaveCyclic or WavePci miniport driver and is exposed to the WaveCyclic or WavePci port driver.
+(For information about DRM-protected content, see <a href="https://msdn.microsoft.com/7ce19196-5180-421f-b6be-ac4a235a8c16">Digital Rights Management</a>) This interface is implemented by a WaveCyclic or WavePci miniport driver and is exposed to the WaveCyclic or WavePci port driver.
 To determine whether a miniport driver supports this interface, the WaveCyclic or WavePci port driver calls the miniport stream object's <b>QueryInterface</b> method with REFIID <b>IID_IDrmAudioStream</b>. <code>IDrmAudioStream</code> inherits from the <b>IUnknown</b> interface.</p>
 <p>The port driver uses the <code>IDrmAudioStream</code> interface if it is supported by either of the following stream objects:</p>
 <p>A stream object created by <a href="audio.iminiportwavecyclic_newstream">IMiniportWaveCyclic::NewStream</a>
 </p>